luisaureliocasoni/sisu_simulator_send_mail/README.md

 Send Mail API - A secure email service built with NestJS 10 that provides:
 - SMTP email sending with TLS encryption
-- Self-hosted CAPTCHA protection (no third-party dependencies)
+- Self-hosted math CAPTCHA protection (simple arithmetic with single-digit numbers)
 - Input sanitization for security
 - CORS protection for localhost and *.sisusimulator.com.br
 - Swagger API documentation at `/docs`